1-877-929-7245

 • Breakfast, Lunch

-Our day begins with breakfast and a cable car journey up the world-famous Sugarloaf Mountain.
-This distinctive landmark soars almost 1,300 feet into the air and is a natural wonder named for its resemblance to a loaf of refined sugar.
-From our spectacular vantage point, we enjoy panoramic views across the harbor area and Guanabara Bay.
+Today's explorations start after breakfast, with a journey by cable car up the world-famous Sugarloaf Mountain.
+This distinctive landmark soars almost 1,300 feet into the air, a natural wonder named for its resemblance to a loaf of refined sugar.
+From our spectacular vantage point, we enjoy breathtaking panoramic views across the harbor area and Guanabara Bay.

-Back on the ground, our excursion continues with a guided tour of the city.
-We visit the Sambadrome, where Rio's famous Carnival is held, and view the beautiful Metropolitan Cathedral.
-We also view the Municipal Theater, an elegant opera house built in an eclectic Art Nouveau style.
+After a break to enjoy lunch independently, our tour continues into the mid-afternoon.
+We visit the Sambadrome where Rio's famous carnival is held and view the beautiful Metropolitan Cathedral and Municipal Theatre - an elegant opera house built in an eclectic Art Nouveau style.

 The tour concludes mid-day, at which time you are welcome to continue sightseeing at your own pace.
 We reconvene at the hotel this evening and have our final dinner together in South America.
 Overnight Rio de Janeiro.